MDeLuise/notepy/README.md

 $ python3 main.py
 ```

-If you want to add a plug-in, place the file in `plugin` folder, then add the import in `main.py` and modiy `start_app` function.
+If you want to add a plug-in, place the file in `plugin` folder, then add the import in `main.py` and modify `start_app` function.

 ## Test
 To run the test for the project: